aygul0790/IAI_setup/WINDOWS.md

 exec zsh
 ```

 To check if this worked, run `python --version`.
 If you see `3.10.6`, perfect!
-If not, ask a TA that will help you debug the problem thanks to `pyenv versions` and `type -a python` (`python` should be using the `.pyenv/shims` version first).
+If not, ask a teacher that will help you debug the problem thanks to `pyenv versions` and `type -a python` (`python` should be using the `.pyenv/shims` version first).

 ## Python Virtual Environment